kushshrestha01/bitmap-transformer/README.md

  This lab is bitmap transformer CLI.

 ## Run the program
-To run the program run ./gradlew run --args 'input output transform' where
+To run the program in terminal run ./gradlew run --args 'input output transform' where

  input = boy.bmp